 Creative Lead, Writer, Historian and Co-Producer

 William has a PhD in history from the University of Glasgow and has been carrying out research on medieval Scotland since 2008.
 Since 2016 he has worked on the UNESCO-recognised council registers of medieval Aberdeen across a series of funded roles within the Aberdeen Burgh Records Project at the University of Aberdeen.
 One of these projects, Playing in the Archives (funded by the UK Arts and Humanities Research Council), explored ways of making games based on Aberdeen’s medieval history.
-William’s book on The Court of James IV, 1488-1513, will soon be published by Boydell Press.
+William’s book on The Household and Court of James IV of Scotland, 1488-1513, is published by Boydell Press (2023).

 Katharine Neil has more than twenty years’ experience in the games industry, with credits on acclaimed games such as Astrologaster and Over the Alps, both of which are based in historical settings.
 She, along with two co-writers, won the 2020 Writers’ Guild Award for Best Writing in a Video Game for her work on Over the Alps.
 Katharine also directed Escape From Woomera (2004).
 Katharine also has a PhD in Game Design Process.